Academic Policies

 About Academic Policies

-Historically, the Campus Administrative Manual (CAM) contained policies that were administrative or academic.
-When CAM was revised to Campus Administrative Policy (CAP), a decision was made to separate the administrative from the academic.
+Historically, the Campus Administrative Manual (CAM) contained administrative and academic policies.
+CAM's revision to Campus Administrative Policy (CAP) marked a decision to separate the university's administrative policies from its academic policies.

 CAP comprises policies that are truly administrative.
 CAP is managed by the Administration and Finance Division (AFD) and serves as the central repository for all active campus policies that have been officially approved through the steps in the Administrative Policy Process.